SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 ## Making Updates to the Documentation Repository

-Whether you are creating new documentation, or updating an existing topic, the steps are the same.
+Whether you are creating new documentation or updating an existing topic, the steps are the same.

-One important detail to keep in mind is that the `develop` branch is used for staging documentation updates that will be published with the next release of the Spartacus libraries, while the `master` branch contains the "live", published documentation.

-**Note:** It is recommended to always create new `doc` branches from the `develop` branch.
-It is also recommended to always send your pull requests to the `develop` branch.
-The `master` branch should only be used for emergencies.

-There are various (free) tools that you can use to update the documentation, such as GitHub Desktop and Sourcetree.
-However, I found the simplest way of working with GitHub was to use Git commands in the terminal of VS Code.
-Accordingly, the following steps describe how to update the documentation in Spartacus using the integrated terminal in VS Code.
+The following workflow describes how to make updates to the documentation repository using Git commands and various features of VS Code.
+You are free to choose different tools, but your workflow should generally follow the approach described here.

-1. Create a new issue (ticket) in the documentation repository: https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/issues/new
+1. Create a new GitHub issue in the documentation repository: https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/issues/new

+    For more information, see [Working with GitHub Issues](#working-with-gitHub-issues) above.

 1. Checkout the `develop` branch. [command]